What is a Last Will and Testament?

 The cost of making a Will depends on how complex the Will needs to be.

 How can SAS Daniels help with your Will?

 More important than the Will is the planning behind it.
 The Will is just the end product which, when drafted correctly can make sure your affairs are in order, appoint trusted guardians for your children and also detail your final wishes.
 This can give you real peace of mind and avoid any misunderstandings in the future.

 Our specialist team will take the time to meet with you and talk about your individual circumstances.
-By doing this they can make sure that your Will reflects the choices you want to make.
+By doing this, we can make sure that your Will reflects the choices you want to make.

 When created, the person making a Will must not be influenced by others.
 With this in mind our team will insist on seeing the person making the Will by themselves.
 If you are housebound and cannot come to one of our offices, our team will come to you.

-By drafting your Will, we can also help you distribute your estate in the most tax efficient way and help you ring-fence assets for your family and future generations in the event circumstances change.
-E.g. a death, divorce, bankruptcy or entering long term care.
-Leaving you with the knowledge and confidence that your assets are fully protected and you don’t have to worry about any family disputes after your death.
+By drafting your Will, we can also help you distribute your estate in the most tax efficient way and help you ring-fence assets for your family and future generations in the event that circumstances change, for example death, divorce, bankruptcy or entering long term care.
+We will leave you with the knowledge and confidence that your assets are fully protected and you don’t have to worry about any family disputes after your death.

 For more information on our Wills service, please contact our Wills & Wealth Planning team via our contact form or call us on 0161 475 7676.

 Job Title: Business Owner, Joint Head of Macclesfield Office, Head of Private Client and Partner